We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Think about this: in the next hour, you have the ability at your fingertips to tap into the world’s best books on writing and begin the next stage of your transformation – if you’re willing to make the commitment of time.

 The following books will make the difference, and each is around $10 on Kindle or less, so download and begin.
+(And when you’re finished with them, they make excellent gifts for other writers in your life.)

 Books on Mechanics of the Language